bastosmichael/ephemyral-nextjs-code/README.md

 ### 5. Setup GitHub PAT

-You will need a GitHub PAT (Personal Access Token) to use Buildware.
+You will need a GitHub PAT (Personal Access Token) to use Ephemyral.

 Follow these steps: